 Building permits are required to build any structures or to modify existing structures on your property.
 Permits are also required for any electrical, plumbing, mechanical, or excavation work.
 Items that require permits also include: fences, sheds, swimming pools, and decks.
-Please be sure to contact the Altoona Building Department if you have any questions.
+Please be sure to contact City of Bondurant if you have any questions.
+Links to permits below.

 Please click here

 to view the Bondurant Community Information on Metro Waste Authority’s website.
 Information on all trash and recycling programs in Bondurant can be found on the Community Information page, and information on facilities and other programs in the area can also be found on their website.